paulpetrut/sahajyog/EMAIL_SETUP.md

 2. Try to register a new account
 3. Try the "Magic link" login option
 4. Check if emails are received
+5. Check spam folder if not in inbox

 ## Troubleshooting